cleecoloma/reading-notes/code-401/class-12.md

 ### Web Sockets
 1. What is a Web Socket?
-> WebScoket is a computer communications protocol, providing full-duplex communication channels over a single TCP connections.
+> WebSocket is a computer communications protocol, providing full-duplex communication channels over a single TCP connections.
 2. Describe the Web Socket request/response handshake and what happens once the connection is established.
 > The WebSocket request/response handshake involves the client sending an HTTP request with an "Upgrade" header to the server, and if the server supports WebSocket, it responds with an HTTP 101 status code, indicating the connection is upgraded to WebSocket.
 Once the connection is established, both the client and server can exchange data in a bidirectional manner without the overhead of traditional HTTP requests and responses.
 3. Web Sockets provide a standardized way for the server to send content to a client without first receiving a ____ from that client.